-Crispy fried swai fish is a delicious seafood dinner with a light cornmeal breading.
+Crispy fried swai fish without flour is a delicious seafood dinner with a light cornmeal breading.
 Deep fried or fry in a skillet at home for a family friendly meal.
 If you enjoyed How to Cook Walleye, this one is going to be a real hit too.

 Frying Swai Fish